nickmcdev/flutter_dynatrace/README.md

 }
 ````

 I will provide more examples and features in upcoming releases.
-Any feedback on what you like and or don't like and what would be useful to have changed/updated, that would be fantastic!
+Any feedback on what you like and or don't like and what would be useful to have changed/updated, would be fantastic!

 Thanks!